-Not long ago, one of our teams played a game and defeated the other team so well that the game was called off early, because there was no mathematical chance for the other team to win.
+Not long ago, one of our teams played a game and defeated the other team so soundly that the game was called off early.
+(There was no mathematical chance for the other team to win.)

-After the game, my son admitted that it wasn’t that fun of a game for him.
+After the game, my son admitted that it wasn’t fun to win that way.
 He felt badly for the other team.
 His own team had been on the losing side of games like this before, and he knew it didn’t feel very good.

 Other ways that kids can learn empathy is by bringing up a teammate who is feeling down after making an error.

 [clickToTweet tweet=”The importance of sports in life: let your kids learn some lessons on the field!” quote=”The importance of sports in life: let your kids learn some lessons on the field!” theme=”style3″]

 Is there anything better than seeing your child finally succeed at that thing that they’ve struggled with for ages?
 Maybe, but it’s a short list.

 And once your kid feels that amazing sense of accomplishment after finally succeeding after trying and trying again, they’ll want to keep that feeling coming for the rest of their life.

 The importance of sports in life goes well beyond the score or even personal stats.

 If you want a bonus lesson, I’d add the friendships that are forged between teammates that have learned these important life lessons together.
 That’s a bond that brings a smile to Mama’s face every time!

 If you’d like some tips for saving money on sports, be sure to check out my post at A Budget Friendly Life today.
 It’s called Save Your Money (and Sanity!)
 This Sports Season.